Removing a Lien in North Carolina

 - The $20 duplicate title fee.

-- NC DMV office locations accept cash, personal checks (must be accompanied by 2 forms of identification), money orders, and major credit and debit cards.
+- NC DMV office locations accept cash, personal checks, money orders, and major credit and debit cards.